Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 - Anyone under the age of 21

-- Anyone with a medical or psychiatric condition that would only be made worse by drinking, even in moderation
+- Anyone with a medical or psychiatric condition that would be made worse by drinking, even in moderation